seatable/seatable-scripts/manual/plugins/common.md

 ## getLinkDisplayString

-Get the content value of the associated row of the link column
+Get the content value of the linked row of the link column

 ```javascript
 dtable.getLinkDisplayString(linkedRowIds, linkedTable, displayColumnKey)